pvcraven/web-development-class/source/assignments/basic_html.rst

 * Every page should have:

   * HTML comment at the top with the person who is primarily responsible for the page.
+This will be the page where you are the 'navigator.'
+The driver does the typing and will not be primarily responsible for that page.
     Each person should have at least three pages they are responsible for, and will be graded on.
   * Web site title and graphic.
 Put in its own <div>
   * Web site footer.
 Put in its own <div>
   * Unordered list of all pages in the web site, that link to the web pages.
 Links must be relative.